Dre Campbell Farm

 Caterpillars are a problem for many gardeners.

 As the caterpillar eats, it grows.
-It then becomes a major pest of many plants, especially vegetables.
-These include kale, collards, cabbage, and all tomatoes.
+It then becomes a pest of many plants, especially vegetables.
+These include kale, collards, cabbage, and tomatoes.

 If you detect these critters early, they’re much easier to control.
-Fortunately, quite a few home remedies can help stop these pests.
+Fortunately, several home remedies can help keep these pests away.

 Below are 15 homemade spray recipes to keep caterpillars off your plants.